brightzheng100/run-llms-on-laptop/README.md

 By given my current laptop, say MacBook Pro:
 - Can I run the LLM models on top of it?
-- If yes, what are the potential approaches run the LLM models locally?
+- If yes, what are the potential approaches to run the LLM models locally?

 My laptop specs: MacBook Pro, with M1 Max chip, 10 CPU cores, 32G RAM, and 1T SSD disk.